Amal-BB/Tic-Tac-Toe-Game/README.md

    * Add option of playing level.
 This will allow the user to choose the level of playing easy or hard.

-   * Add another option of playing against another player.
+   * Add option of playing against another player.
 This will allow the user to have more fun playing the game with his friends.

 ## 4. Used Technologies